 The Currant Creek river flows between here and Mona.
 So there it's possible that more than just Rainbow Trout are in here.
 Some site report there being Carp present.
 The ponds are filled by natural springs which make the water very clear.
 There is dirt road that runs around the ponds.
 There are also several camping areas around the ponds.
 The ponds are a popular destination for swimming, paddle boarding, and scuba diving.
 There are usually rope swings around the bank for swimmers to use.
 Also a popular destination for scout groups to canoe and kayak.

-Updated for the 2020 season.
+Updated for the 2024 season.
 Burraston Ponds falls under the community pond fishing regulations of Utah.
 The daily limit is 2 fish.
+Common carp do not count towards the daily limit.
 Anglers are encouraged to voluntarily release all Largemouth Bass.
 Waters are open to fishing only when the community parks are open to the public.
 Possession or consumption of alcoholic beverages prohibited.
 Closed to OHV vehicles.
 Updated fishing reports on the DWR page.

 Richard James Burraston and his wife Emma Price were called to settle this area in 1865.
 They were to protect the mail route.
 The had a private livestock under the Burraston brand.
 They managed a large cattle operation for the Church of Jesus Christ of Latter-day Saints.
 In 1878, over 1,000 head of cattle, taken from this ranch, provided funding for the Mormon Church's purchase of what is now Snowflake and St. Johns, Arizona.
 IN 1879, railroad ties from Mount Nebo timber were used for the building of the Utah Southern Railroad.
 In 1901, this pond site was gifted to the State of Utah by Mr. Burraston to commemorate its statehood and for the enjoyment of the people.